Sergey Kislyak: Allegations of espionage

 Kislyak's connection to Russian intelligence has been debated in the United States.
 CNN alleged that U.S. intelligence officials have claimed Kislyak is a leading Russian spy and spy recruiter, which Russian officials have denied.
 According to ABC News, former U.S. ambassadors and analysts contradicted with "strong skepticism" the claim that Kislyak is a spy.
-According to Newsweek, "People who have worked closely with Kislyak doubt the ambassador was up to anything more than just doing his job." and quoted Michael McFaul former U.S. ambassador to Russia as saying "On political involvement, I personally don't think he crossed any lines".
+According to Newsweek, "People who have worked closely with Kislyak doubt the ambassador was up to anything more than just doing his job" and quoted former U.S. ambassador to Russia Michael McFaul as saying "On political involvement, I personally don't think he crossed any lines".
 Russian officials "expressed anger" at the allegations against their ambassador, with Russian Foreign Ministry spokeswoman Maria Zakharova calling it "the low professional standards of the American news media."

 German-American author and former KGB spy Jack Barsky, however, evaluated Kislyak as a "very experienced operative" and told CNN that when Kislyak was sent to the United States in the early 1980s as a low-level diplomat, it is certain he would have been either a KGB agent or reporting directly to the KGB.
 James Clapper, former U.S. Director of National Intelligence, stated that Kislyak "oversees a very aggressive intelligence operation in this country ... and so to suggest that he is somehow separate or oblivious to that is a bit much".

 According to Bloomberg's Leonid Bershidsky, during former FBI Director James Comey's Congressional testimony on June 8, 2017, Comey "made it clear he didn't consider Russian Ambassador Sergey Kislyak to be an intelligence officer ...
 Comey said it was not improper for an incoming national security adviser to be in touch with a foreign diplomat.
 He also said, twice, that a story in a February issue of The New York Times, headlined "Trump Campaign Aides Had Repeated Contacts With Russian Intelligence" and quoting unnamed officials, was gravely flawed.
 And he stated that closing the investigation into former National Security Adviser Michael Flynn's contacts with Kislyak wouldn't be likely to impede the overall investigation into Russian interference; the two investigations, he added, were "touching but separate".